PseudoDevs/IamGhost/FATAL14.md

-Last updated: 2024-04-02 19:47:27
+Last updated: 2024-04-02 19:48:34
-Random Quote: Everyone thinks of changing the world, but no one thinks of changing himself. - Leo Tolstoy
+Random Quote: The universe is made of stories, not atoms. - Muriel Rukeyser